JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 ### Known issues
 * The main menu of the PB shows new books only if it turns into sleep modus.
 Otherwise the new books can only be opened from the nextcloud applicaton.

+## How to build

+First you need to install the basic build tools for linux.

+Then you have to download the Pocketbook SDK (A Fork can be downloaded from https://github.com/JuanJakobo/pocketbook-sdk5.

+In the CMakeLists.txt of this project you have to set the root of the TOOLCHAIN_PATH to the location where you saved the SDK:

+`SET (TOOLCHAIN_PATH "../../SDK/pocketbook-sdk5-master")`

+Then you have to setup cmake by:

+`cmake .`

+To build the application you can run the makearm script.

+`./makearm.sh`

 ## Disclamer
 Use as your own risk!
 Even though the possibility is really low, the application could harm your device or even break it.